v-buyukli/exchange_rates/README.md

 ### Getting Started

 - Clone repository
-- Build and run your app with Compose:
+- Build and run app:
   `docker compose up`
 - Enter *http://localhost:8000/* in a browser to see the application running